General principles of punishment

 - Committed the offence by averting an attack or other danger without fully meeting the conditions of necessary defence or extreme urgency, or exceeded the limits of permissible risk or the limits of another circumstance precluding unlawfulness.
 As stated above, extreme hardship and necessary defence are circumstances precluding unlawfulness.
 However, a situation may arise where, for example, the victim resists an attack by the perpetrator, which is perfectly fine, but at some point the attack ends and the victim still continues to attack the perpetrator out of sheer vindictiveness.
 Then the limits of necessary defence are exceeded and the victim’s actions may be characterised as a criminal offence at that moment (also depending on the consequence), but the fact that the actions started as necessary defence will still be taken into account.

-- The offencehas caused lesser harm or other lesser harm – the law does not quantify this harm, but we will generally talk about the lower limit of what can be understood as harm for the offence.
+- The offence has caused lesser harm or other lesser harm – the law does not quantify this harm, but we will generally talk about the lower limit of what can be understood as harm for the offence.

 - Committed the offence under the influence of distressing personal or family circumstances not of his or her own making – this could be, for example, serious illness, divorce or alcoholism of a family member.
-However, it must be proved that these circumstances had an influence on the offender; their mere existence is not sufficient.
+However, it must be shown that these circumstances had an influence on the offender; their mere existence is not sufficient.

-- The offencewas committed in a state of intense distress, out of compassion or lack of life experience – a typical example of a crime of compassion would be the killing of a terminally ill person, even at their express wish, i.e. euthanasia.
+- The off encewas committed in a state of intense distress, out of compassion or lack of life experience – a typical example of a crime of compassion would be the killing of a terminally ill person, even at their express wish, i.e. euthanasia.

 Other mitigating circumstances: